 What can I do to prevent CMV in my child?

-Because it is so common, it is difficult to prevent a CMV infection.
-The following
+Because it is so common, it's hard to prevent a CMV infection.
+These measures may

 wiping a child's nose or mouth, or touching toys.